ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Course Accounts

-All members of a course, including the instructor and TFs will be give temporary course accounts.
+All members of a course, including the instructor and TFs will be given temporary course accounts.
 These accounts take the form of `courseid_netid`.
-Course accounts are district from any research accounts a course member may already have.
+Course accounts are distinct from any research accounts a course member may already have.
 As with all cluster access, you must be on the [VPN](/clusters-at-yale/access/vpn/) to access the web portal if you are off campus.

 All course-related accounts are subject to [the same policies and expectation as standard accounts](/clusters-at-yale/access/accounts/).